 After your cycle, rinse your yoni cup first in cold water to help avoid discoloration and odor.
 Then wash thoroughly using hot water and mild oil-free soap.

-Avoid strong cleaners or anything that may irritate your skin if not completely washed off.
+Avoid strong cleaners or anything that may irritate your skin.
 Use a soft rag to wipe away any buildup.
-Clear the four holes at the top of your yoni cup by passing water through the holes or using a disposable toothpick.
-You can choose to disinfect your yoni cup between cycles by placing it in a pot of boiling water for 5 - 10 min.
+Clear the four holes at the top of your yoni cup by passing water through the holes.

-Then store your cup in the breathable pouch.
+Store your cup in the breathable fabric pouch.

-To prevent discoloration, always rinse your cup first with cold water after emptying.
-Though silicone can become discolored over time, your yoni menstrual cup is still good to use.
+To prevent discoloration, always rinse your yoni cup first with cold water after emptying.
+Though silicone can become discolored over time, your yoni cup is still good to use.

-If it’s inconvenient to get to the sink in a public restroom, simply wipe your cup with toilet paper or wet wipe and reinsert it.
-If you prefer to rinse your cup, you might consider carrying a small water bottle or squirt bottle in your bag to use on-the-go.
+If it’s inconvenient to get to the sink in a public bathroom, simply wipe your cup with toilet paper or wet wipe and reinsert it.
+If you prefer to rinse your yoni cup, you might consider carrying a small water bottle or squirt bottle in your bag to use on-the-go.

 The most important thing to remember is to always handle your cup during insertion and removal with clean hands.
 Later, you can choose to wash your cup more thoroughly.

-Technically, you only need one cup.
-However, some women choose to purchase a second one as a spare.
-So that they do not have to carry their cup in their purse all the time, they may keep the spare cup in their car or at their holiday house.
+Technically, you only need one yoni cup.
+However, some choose to purchase a second one as a spare.
+So that they do not have to carry their yoni cup in their purse all the time, they may keep the spare one somewhere.

 Insert, Position and Usage